skip to main content

 Facilitators providing feedback to student pharmacists:

 All student pharmacists who undertake EL should be provided with constructive verbal feedback throughout their placement to help them to recognise their own strengths and areas for development.
 We ask that facilitators provide clear, fair and honest feedback to the student pharmacist regularly, both during and at the end of the placement.
-In addition, all student pharmacists should receive written feedback, which is reviewed by the University EL Teams and discussed with student pharmacists after the EL.
+In addition, all student pharmacists must receive written feedback, which is reviewed by the University EL Teams and discussed with student pharmacists after the EL.

-Why is this important?
+Why is feedback important?

 Your feedback will help the student pharmacist to develop and allow them to reflect on past EL experiences as they plan for future EL or as they plan to move on to Foundation Training Year.
 By providing this honest and constructive feedback you will support them in evaluating their skills, knowledge and behaviours as witnessed in the workplace and help them to develop these as they progress through their journey to becoming pharmacists.
 It is important to provide feedback so that all student pharmacists benefit from this, and none are disadvantaged by not having this opportunity.
-It is also important to note that the university EL Teams are always on hand if you have concerns or would like advice on how to approach a particular situation.
+Student pharmacists also require written feedback to complete post EL tasks at university.
+Your written feedback supports their reflective writing, which is required for assessment of the EL component of the MPharm

 How do I provide the written feedback?